harhitosw/sample-linux-device-driver/README.md

 `sudo insmod ldd.ko`

-When `user_space.py` is ran it tries reading from Driver file which is created and there a acknowledgement message in seen.
+When `user_space.py` is ran it tries reading from Driver file which is created and there a acknowledgement message is seen.